Edesak/Transfer-learning/README.md

 Most proud of from this I'm on utils.py  on function plot_most_wrong() witch took me quite a bit of time to crack.
 All functions has docstring that i believe is quite good.

-The data i used are availible on: https://github.com/mrdbourke/pytorch-deep-learning/tree/main/data witch is part of the course.
+The data are part of ZTM course and are availible on: https://github.com/mrdbourke/pytorch-deep-learning/tree/main/data

 Enjoy!